godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Character is doing what you don't want to do but know you should do.
+> Don't let the fear of losing be greater than the excitement of winning.
-> — *Joyce Meyer*
+> — *Robert Kiyosaki*

-_Last updated: Tue Jul  8 05:46:47 UTC 2025_
+_Last updated: Tue Jul  8 05:55:29 UTC 2025_
 <!-- END_QUOTE -->